RequestNetwork/requestNetwork/packages/requestNetwork.js/README.md

 Install ganache globally if it isn't already installed `npm install -g ganache-cli`

-Install lerna and bootstrap it, to link the packages together `npm install --global lerna`
+Install lerna and bootstrap it, to install the dependencies and link the packages together `npm install --global lerna`

 `lerna bootstrap`

 ### Running the tests